InfoSecInnovations/project-fantastic/server/src/help/index.md

 Once the server is up and running (see [Getting Started With The Server](starting_server.md)), connect to the server's address and port (the default is 5000) and you should be greeted by the application's interface.
 Note that you must use HTTPS.

+If you're using the supplied default authentication module you can simply enter a username and password and click register to create an account with basic access, or use the default admin account which has the username `admin` and the password `changeme`.
+We recommend changing the admin password if other people have access to the tool!

 Currently supported browsers:
   - Google Chrome
   - Mozilla Firefox